Efficient tau-pair invariant mass reconstruction with simplified matrix element techniques: Introduction

-Two main approaches to mitigate these issues, adopted by the ATLAS and CMS Collaborations, are based on the maximum likelihood, $\mathcal{L}(m_\text{test} | \text{data})$, parameter estimation (MLE), where $m_\text{test}$ is the tested $\tau\tau$ invariant mass hypothesis and "data" is all information available from the detector.
-However, both collaborations define the likelihood in a different way.
+Two main approaches to mitigate these issues, adopted by the ATLAS~\cite{Matrix_Mass_Calculator} and CMS~\cite{SVfit} Collaborations, are based on maximum-likelihood parameter estimation, $\mathcal{L}(m_\text{test}\,|\,\text{data})$, where $m_\text{test}$ is the tested $\tau\tau$ invariant mass hypothesis and ``data'' denotes all information available from the detector.
+However, the two collaborations define the likelihood in different ways.

-In the case of the ATLAS Collaboration, the likelihood is based on probability density functions (PDFs) of a distance between neutrinos and visible tau decay products \cite{Matrix_Mass_Calculator}.
-The neutrino direction hypotheses are raised, and the one yielding the maximum likelihood value is chosen.
-Reconstructed neutrino direction, together with measured visible momenta, allows for a $\tau\tau$ invariant mass calculation.
+In the case of the ATLAS Collaboration, the likelihood is based on the probability density functions (PDFs) of the distance between neutrinos and visible $\tau$ decay products~\cite{Matrix_Mass_Calculator}.
+Hypotheses for the neutrino directions are generated, and the one yielding the maximum likelihood value is chosen.
+The reconstructed neutrino directions, together with the measured visible momenta, allow for the calculation of the $\tau\tau$ invariant mass.
 The PDFs are obtained from a large sample of Monte Carlo simulations of $Z \rightarrow \tau\tau$ decays.

-The CMS Collaboration adopted the matrix element-based technique in two versions: with the full matrix element for $pp \rightarrow H \rightarrow \tau\tau \rightarrow \dots$ and all relevant normalization factors included (denoted Secondary Vertex fit (SVfit)) and a simplified version (classic Secondary Vertex Fit (cSVfit))~\cite{SVfit}.
-In the simplified version, only terms corresponding to the $H \rightarrow \tau\tau \rightarrow \dots$ decay are retained.
-Both methods show similar performance in terms of mass resolution, but the simplified method requires significantly less computational time -- around $0.25$ $s$ on a modern computer.
-However, it is still too much for complex analyses, where a systematic uncertainty estimate requires multiple calculations of the invariant mass for each event, and event samples to process have sizes of the order of $10^6$ events.
+The CMS Collaboration adopted a matrix element--based technique in two versions: one using the full matrix element for $pp \rightarrow H \rightarrow \tau\tau \rightarrow X$ with all relevant normalization factors included (denoted Secondary Vertex Fit, SVfit), and a simplified version (classic Secondary Vertex Fit, cSVfit)~\cite{SVfit}.
+In the simplified version, only terms corresponding to the $H \rightarrow \tau\tau \rightarrow X$ decay are retained.
+Both methods show similar performance in terms of mass resolution, but the simplified method requires significantly less computational time—around $0.25$~s on a modern computer.
+However, this is still too slow for complex analyses, where systematic uncertainty estimates require multiple invariant-mass calculations per event and the event samples to be processed are of the order of $10^6$ events.

-In this article, we introduce a fast algorithm (fastMTT) inspired by the cSVfit.
-We merge the idea of cSVfit with the well-known collinear approximation (CA)~\cite{Ellis:1987xu} approach.
-After applying the CA approximation to the likelihood calculation, we have achieved approximately 100 times speedup in the code execution time, while maintaining comparable mass resolution.
-The algorithm has been briefly described in the proceedings of the Epiphany 2025 conference~\cite{Matyszkiewicz:2025gal}.
-In this paper, we present its full details.
+In this article, we introduce a fast algorithm (fastMTT) inspired by cSVfit.
+We combine the idea of cSVfit with the well-known collinear approximation (CA)~\cite{Ellis:1987xu}.
+By applying the CA to the likelihood calculation, we achieve an approximately two orders of magnitude speedup in execution time while maintaining a comparable mass resolution.